Dorzox Eye Drop

 When less fluid is produced in the eye, the pressure inside naturally decreases.
 Elevated intraocular pressure is the primary risk factor for glaucoma progression and optic nerve damage.
 By maintaining IOP within a healthy range, Dorzox helps preserve your vision and slow the progression of glaucomatous changes.
 This medication is particularly effective when used as part of a comprehensive glaucoma management plan.

 The medication begins working within a few hours of application, with maximum pressure-lowering effects typically observed within 2 to 4 hours.
 The therapeutic effect lasts throughout the day with regular dosing, making it convenient for patients who need consistent IOP control.
-Dorzox can be used alone or in combination with other glaucoma medications, such as beta-blockers or prostaglandin analogs, for enhanced pressure reduction when needed.
+Dorzox can be used alone or in combination with other glaucoma medications, such as Toba F Eye Drop or prostaglandin analogs, for enhanced pressure reduction when needed.

 How to Use